medusa-project/wikibase-docker-ideals/README-demo-install.md

 - logon to AWS login: aws login
 - AWS login will prompt for your password, request 2-factor authentication, and prompt you to select the proper AWS account.
+- Change to the local repositories folder and Run: terraform init
-- then run terraform plan to inspect the changes terraform plans to make: terraform plan
+- Then run terraform plan to inspect the changes terraform plans to make: terraform plan
 - Then run terraform apply to make the changes: terraform apply

 ##### Install wikibase and dependencies on the EC2